 Basic University Certificate Program Requirements

 The University requirements listed below are considered a minimum and the academic department offering the program may impose additional or higher requirements for specific certificate program(s).
 See the specific presentation in the Academic Programs section of this Bulletin or contact the department offering the certificate for further information.

 Basic University Undergraduate Certificate Program Requirements

-- Every student in an undergraduate certificate program must complete a minimum common core of coursework (i.e., required of all students) consisting of at least 12-semester units.
+- Every student in an undergraduate certificate program must complete a minimum of 12-semester units in the certificate.
 See specific program requirements.

 - At least one-half of the required minimum number of units must be taken in residence.
 Credit by examination is permitted in accordance with established University regulations.

-- The coursework used to satisfy the requirements of an undergraduate certificate must be completed with a cumulative GPA of 2.0 (C) or better, and only courses with a grade of CR, C–, or better, may be included to meet undergraduate certificate program requirements.
+- The coursework used to satisfy the requirements of an undergraduate certificate must be completed with a cumulative GPA of 2.0 (C) or better.

 - Before completing an undergraduate certificate program, all students must demonstrate an appropriate level of writing competency as prescribed by the program area offering the certificate (see program requirements).